moabukar/CKS-Exercises-Certified-Kubernetes-Security-Specialist/7-exam-style-questions/Q4-Secret-Pod.md

 ### Question - Secret mounted on pod (volume)

-Create a secret named secret1 in the seminar namespace using details:
+Create a secret named "secret1" in the "seminar" namespace using details:

 user: admin
 pass : P455W0RD

-Create a pod named “secretpod” in the namespace seminar using the image nginx and mount the secret as a volume with readOnly option.
+Create a pod named “secretpod” in the namespace "seminar" using the image nginx and mount the secret as a volume with "readOnly" option.

 #### 1 - Create namespace